Newton-Conover High School

 Newton-Conover High School (NCHS) is a public high school located in Newton, North Carolina, and is the one of two secondary schools in Newton-Conover City Schools system, alongside Discovery High School.

 The boundary of the school district includes the majorities of Newton and Conover.

 Athletics

 Newton-Conover is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 4A school.
 The school is a part of the Western Foothills 4A/5A Conference.
-Listed below are the different sport teams at Newton-Conover:
+Newton-Conover's colors are red and white, and its team name is the Red Devils.
+Sports at Newton-Conover include: